Crimson-is-stupid/hscript-disproved/README.md

 Hscript Disproved is a dumb project where i modify stuff about hscript and add really dumb features

-one of the goals of this really dumb project is to ensure most if not all hscript-improved code works in hscript-disproved
+one of the goals of this really dumb project is to ensure most of hscript-improved code works in hscript-disproved

 hscript-improved
 =======